Introduction to Softmax Activation Function for Neural Network

 Example

-Suppose, we have the following dataset and for every observation, we have five features from FeatureX1 to FeatureX5 and the target variable has three classes.
+Suppose we have the following dataset: For every observation, we have five features from FeatureX1 to FeatureX5, and the target variable has three classes.

 Softmax data

-Now let’s create a simple neural network for this problem.
-Here, we have an Input layer with five neurons as we have five features in the dataset.
-Next, we have one hidden layer which has four neurons.
-Each of these neurons uses inputs, weights, and biases here to calculate a value which is represented as Zij here.
+Now, let’s create a simple neural network to solve this problem.
+Here, we have an Input layer with five neurons, as we have five features in the dataset.
+Next, we have one hidden layer with four neurons.
+Each of these neurons uses inputs, weights, and biases to calculate a value, which is represented as Zij here.

 neural network softmax